WestGermanGenomeCenter/pacbio_variants/README.md

 - make sure you have a conda environment active with snakemake9+ (called smk9 in the runPipeline_local.sh)
     - this can also be achieved by running the included setupPipeline_hpc.sh
         - that script uses conda to create the env smk9 - with snakemake 9 installed already (check file smk9.yaml)
+- make sure that conda only gets software from bioconda and conda-forge channels, the base channel includes a corrupt bcftools version that will result in failing bcftools, nanocaller, whatshap and more. "conda config --remove channels main" and "conda config --show channels" to verify that no base or main is in any list of channels (including defaults)!
 - cp/mv/ln your unmapped .bam file into the root folder of this directory (pb_variants/.)
 - edit samplesheet.csv with your filename
     - one sample per line, do not delete the header line